 5. No On-Page SEO Setup

-Search Engine Optimization or SEO is the practice of improving websites visibility in search engines such as Google.
+Search Engine Optimization or SEO is the practice of improving website visibility in search engines such as Google.
 This includes optimizing HTML elements on a website such as title tags and Meta descriptions.
+Learn how can you remove page titles in WordPress easily.
 Often times this is completely neglected by WordPress newbies.
-This can be resolved by installing YOAST for SEO and configuring title tags, Meta descriptions and other “on-page SEO factors”.
+This can be resolved by installing YOAST for SEO and configuring title tags, Meta descriptions, and other “on-page SEO factors”.

 So, these were the mistakes to avoid when you are designing websites on WordPress.
 Follow us for more WordPress tips and tricks.